GabrielSalach/Percemaille/README.md

 # Percemaille

-Small header-only C module allowing to read and write to .ini files on windows.
+Small header-only C module allowing to read .ini files on windows.

 **WARNING : This won't work with UNIX-style line endings !**